Appearance

 |---|---|---|

-osm_ids | Vector[Integer] | Matched OSM way IDs |
+road_ids | Array of integers | Matched road segment IDs |

 route_id | String | Original route ID echoed back |

-dirs | Vector[String] | OSM directions (A, B, O) |
+dirs | Array of strings | Road segment directions |

 error_value | Float | Error of match based on selected error metric |

-len | Vector[Float] | Length of each matched OSM segment in metres |
+len | Array of floats | Length of each matched road segment in meters |

-offsets | Vector[Float] | Offset of first/last OSM IDs against input linestring in metres |
+offsets | Array of floats | Offset of first/last segment IDs against input linestring in meters |

 Direction convention: F means the coordinates follow the path direction and can be used as-is.
 T means coordinates are reversed — the list of GPS coordinates needs to be reversed to get the actual direction of intended travel.
 When flipping a series of segments, the entire link ordering must also be reversed, not just individual segment coordinates.